 Step 12: If Necessary, Submit Protocol to IRB, IACUC, or Radiation Safety Committee for Approval

 Use of human or animal subjects or radioactive materials requires approval by the appropriate regulatory committee.
 You do not necessarily need approval prior to submission of a proposal, but it will be required prior to project initiation, and may be required by the funding agency before an award can be made.
-OSP can advise you on what approvals are necessary for your particular project.
+OSPR can advise you on what approvals are necessary for your particular project.

 Step 13: For Electronic Submission--Make Sure You are Registered

 Electronic submission to federal agencies, including NSF and NIH, requires prior registration.
-Contact the Office of Sponsored Research so we can get you registered.
+Contact the Office of Sponsored Programs and Research so we can get you registered.
 YOU MUST DO THIS AT LEAST A WEEK BEFORE THE DEADLINE.
 Registration approval may take several days.
 Make sure you provide our office with your login information (user IDs, passwords, generated alternative social security numbers, etc).

 Step 14: Complete the Sign Off Sheet For Grant/Contract Proposal Approval (PDF)

 Fill out the applicable portions of the approval from and sign where indicated.
 Give the form and a copy of your final proposal to your Department Chair, Director, or Dean for their signature.
-Be sure to submit this form to OSP FIVE (5) DAYS PRIOR to submisssion the deadline.
+Be sure to submit this form to OSPR FIVE (5) DAYS PRIOR to submisssion the deadline.

 Step 16: Submission